garylirocks/quickrefs/azure-networking.markdown

 ![User defined routes](images/azure_user-defined-routes.png)

-You could config user-defined routes (UDRs), by define the next hop in a route to be a virtual network gateway, virtual appliance, vNet or the Internet
+You could config user-defined routes (UDRs), to override Azure's default system routes, or add more routes.
+For each route, the next hop could be
+- **Virtual network appliance**
+  - you need to specify an IP address of the NVA
+  - the IP address could be:
+    - Of a network interface attached to a VM, the NIC must have "Enable IP forwarding"
+    - Of an internal load balancer, which connects to multiple NVAs for high availability
+  - the IP must have direct connectivity
+- Virtual network gateway (*can only be a VPN gateway, not ExpressRoute gateway*)
+- Virtual network (*could be helpful if you want to keep traffic within a subnet remain within it, but direct everything else to an NVA*)
+- Internet
+- None

 ![Routing example](images/azure_routing-example.png)